SchwabischesBauernbrot/KoboldAI-Client-Wiki/Pseudocode-in-NLP-AI:-WPP-vs-SBF.md

 Rule 5("Pigeons can't be trusted.")<br>
 }]<br>

-Of course other wording and experimentation for a global ruleset can be tried, such as:<br>
+Of course other wording and experimentation for a global ruleset can be tried, such as:<br><br>
 [Urgent Facts About The World("Applicable At All Times")<br>
 {<br>
 Fact 1("Every time someone tries to watch television the power goes out.")<br>